mattsim/SHRP2-X/README.md

 #### Other vehicle lane change

 V2 is ahead in the right adjacent lane.
 V2 begins to change lanes to the left.
 SV has to brakes hard to avoid a collision with V2.
-Both vehicle continue traveling in now shared lane.
+Both vehicle continue traveling in the now shared lane.

 #### Subject vehicle turn